 Limitations: Some people won't feel satisfied on such low-calorie diets.
 Eating the same foods over and over may also get boring.
-Either rule can make the diets hard to sustain.
+Either can make the diets hard to sustain.

 Cooking and shopping: Buying breakfast, lunch, or snacks is easy -- just order the cookies with a click of your mouse.
 You can pretty much cook whatever you'd like for dinner, though some plans give sample dinners or calorie limits.

 Packaged food or meals: Required.
 Except for dinner, you'll eat only packaged foods.

 In-person meetings: Not required on most of the cookie diets.